wp-plugins/iq-block-country/readme.txt

 this plugin does not have a key somewhere hidden...
 So if you locked yourself out you need to call a locksmith (or pick the lock yourself of course!)

+= How can I style the banned message? =

+You can style the message by using CSS in the textbox.
+You are also able to include images, so you could visualize that people are banned from your site.

+You can also provide a link to another page explaining why they might be banned.
+Only culprit is that it cannot be a page on the same domainname as people would be banned from that page as well.

 = Does this plugin also work with IPv6? =

-A first version of IPv6 is implemented since v1.0.7.
+Since v1.0.7 this plugin supports IPv6.
 But as IPv6 is still scarce it may not work as well as IPv4.
 Some IPv6 blocks may not be in the right country in the MaxMind database.

 There are no guarantees blocking IPv6 works but as far as I was able to test IPv6 blocking it works just fine.